butroad20/awesome-oau/README.md

 ---
 ### Contribution
-Your contributions and suggestions are heartily ♡ welcome. (✿◠‿◠)
+Your contributions and suggestions are heartily ♡ welcome. (✿◠‿◠).
+Check our [contribution guidelines](https://github.com/butroad20/awesome-oau/edit/master/CONTRIBUTING.md) to get started

 ---